Alma (Toronto restaurant)

-Alma is an Asian fusion restaurant in the Bloordale Village neighbourhood of Toronto's West End.
+Alma is an Asian fusion restaurant in the Bloordale Village neighbourhood in Toronto, Ontario, Canada.

 History

 The restaurant was opened in July 2018 by Anna Chen, who also serves as the head chef, and her husband William Dunn.
 Chen, originally from Calcutta, India, is of Hakka Chinese heritage.
 She had previous experience working at restaurants in Toronto and London.

 At its opening, the restaurant focused on fusion cuisine, taking influence from French, Italian, and Hakka Chinese cooking styles.
 Chen cited wanting the restaurant to serve "simple and approachable, yet meticulously constructed, food".
 During the COVID-19 pandemic, Chen shifted the restaurant’s culinary focus towards modern Chinese cuisine, including incorporating elements more deeply rooted in her Hakka Chinese heritage.

 Parmesan tapioca fritters are considered the restaurant's signature dish.
 Everything served at the restaurant is made from scratch, including its miso and soy sauce.

 The business’s name, Alma, is derived from the same Latin word, meaning “kind" or "nourishing.”